makhowastaken/Soft-Latching-Power-Button/README.md

 ![schematic](schematic.png)

+I made a mistake and mosfet D1 is shorting VCC to ground, I'm currently updating it.

 ---

 This circuit is intended to replace the power switch in a Game Boy Advance or Game Boy Advance SP but, once finished, should be usuable in any Game Boy console or other similar device.
 The circuit is based around the IRF7317TRPBF – Mosfet Array N and P-Channel chip and should be usuable between 1.5v and 7.5v.
 Any lower and it will not reliably switch and any higher and it won't switch at all.
 See [this page from Mosaic Industries](http://www.mosaic-industries.com/embedded-systems/microcontroller-projects/electronic-circuits/push-button-switch-turn-on/switching-battery-power) for more info.